calestialgem/cthrice/README.md

 # cthrice

-This is the C transpiler for the Thrice language, written in C++.
+This is the C transpiler for the Thrice language, written in C.

 ---